Michigan's Adventure: Cedar Fair/Six Flags era

 On December 13, 2012, Michigan's Adventure announced that they would be making an announcement for a new attraction at the park for 2013 on December 17, 2012.
 Along with that announcement came a Haiku that read "the four elements, only one will master, summer, please come soon."
 On December 17, 2012, Michigan's Adventure announced their intent to build a flying scooter ride at the park named Lakeside Gliders, which opened in May 2013.
 In addition, the park opened up the Lakeside Beer Garden immediately adjacent to the Lakeside Gliders ride on the lake for 2013.
 This marks the final park in the Cedar Fair chain to be able to serve alcohol.

 On August 11, 2019, the Be-Bop Blvd car ride closed permanently.
 Four days later the park announced a Camp Snoopy kids area would be built for 2020, and will contain five new rides including a family coaster.
 But that year, the park was shut down on grounds of COVID-19 pandemic.

+On October 18, 2022, Michigan's Adventure announced that they would introduce the parks first signature event, Tricks and Treats Fall Fest, extending the season into September and October for the first time.

+On July 1, 2024, a merger of equals between Cedar Fair and Six Flags was completed, creating Six Flags Entertainment Corporation.

+On July 21, 2025, it was announced that the October "Tricks and Treats Fall Fest" would be discontinued, effective immediately.
+This means the park will close for the season following Labor Day Weekend.